implico/frontend-starter/README.md

 ```
 config.sprites.items.push({
   name: 'home',
-  varPrepend: '',
+  varPrepend: ''
 }
 ```

-See more in the [default bundle][bundle-default] example configuration.
+See more in the [default bundle example configuration][bundle-default-config].

 ### JavaScript